enkidevs/curriculum/python/python-playground-questions/miles-to-kilometres/miles-to-kilometres.md

 ## Content

-> 👩‍💻 Your task is to write a program that:
-> - **converts miles to kilometers**
+> 👩‍💻 Your task is to write a program that **converts miles to kilometers and outputs the result**.
-> - **outputs a message along with the result**

-It's up to you to choose which operation to use and what the message will be.

 To achieve this, you should use the following concepts:
 - variable creation (`age = 29`)